The Lovely & Scammy Samsung

 ...
 Which I guess I’d prefer anyway — means they’ve done

 all the introductory upf--ks.
-Fixed-up

 the broken GPS